-36.01 All Unionized employees shall become members of the Unifor multi-Employer pension plan.

-36.02 Contribution rates to the Unifor Multi-Employer plan will be as follows:

-For all existing employees currently in the Unifor Multi-Employer Plan:

-• 5% of gross earnings

-36.03 Contributions shall be made for any shift for which an employee receives compensation (e.g.: sick leave, vacations, holidays, disability insurance, WCB, bereavement leave, jury duty).
-The Plan is administered jointly by Union and Employer Trustees.

-36.04 Contributions shall be made by cheque, money order, or similarly recognized medium of exchange and shall be made payable to the Unifor Multi-Employer Pension Plan and shall be forwarded to the Plan's administrator, no later than the 10th of the following calendar month for which contributions are due.

-Remittance Forms to be furnished by the Unifor Multi-Employer Pension Plan and shall be forwarded to the Plan's administrator, no later than the 10th of the following month for which contributions are due.

-36.05 Title to all monies paid into the Plan shall be vested, and shall be held exclusively by the Trustees in trust for use in providing the Benefits under the Plan and paying its expenses.

-36.06 In the event that the Employer shall fail to pay contributions to the plan on a timely basis, the Plan and its trustees shall have, in addition to such rights as they may have to collect such contributions under applicable statutory and common law, the right to invoke the arbitration provisions of this Agreement for adjudication of the Employer's duty to contribute to the plan.
+- 36.01 All Unionized employees shall become members of the Unifor Multi-Employer Pension Plan at date of hire. - 36.02 Contribution rates to the Unifor Multi-Employer Plan will be as follows: - For all existing employees currently in the Unifor Multi-Employer Plan: - 5% of gross earnings - Employees will have the option of contributing to the pension up to five percent (5%) of gross earnings per year provided there is available contribution room. - 36.03 Contributions shall be made for any shift for which an employee receives compensation (e.g.: sick leave, vacations, holidays, disability insurance, WCB, bereavement leave, jury duty).
+The Plan is administered jointly by Union and Employer Trustees. - 36.04 Contributions shall be made by cheque, money order, or similarly recognized medium of exchange and shall be made payable to the Unifor Multi-Employer Pension Plan and shall be forwarded to the Plan's administrator, no later than the 10th of the following calendar month for which contributions are due. - Remittance Forms to be furnished by the Unifor Multi-Employer Pension Plan and shall be forwarded to the Plan's administrator, no later than the 10th of the following month for which contributions are due. - 36.05 Title to all monies paid into the Plan shall be vested, and shall be held exclusively by the Trustees in trust for use in providing the Benefits under the Plan and paying its expenses. - 36.06 In the event that the Employer shall fail to pay contributions to the plan on a timely basis, the Plan and its trustees shall have, in addition to such rights as they may have to collect such contributions under applicable statutory and common law, the right to invoke the arbitration provisions of this Agreement for adjudication of the Employer's duty to contribute to the plan.